 Verapamil is used to treat some types of irregular heartbeat, high blood pressure, angina, and sometimes other conditions.
-It relaxes blood vessels and reduces the workload of the heart.
+It slows down the electrical activity of your heart which helps to control your heartbeat.
+It also relaxes blood vessels, which lowers blood pressure and makes it easier for your heart to pump blood around your body.

 Take verapamil regularly as directed with a glass of water.
 You can take it with or without food.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.